aerix-nl/nota/README.md

 `--output=/tmp/x.pdf` (which saves the file on the absolute path).

 ## Creating templates

-### Template types

-Right now we recommend copying either one of the following example templates:
+Right now we recommend copying and adapting either one of the following example templates:

 * Static template example: `example-doc`
 * Model driven scripted template example: `example-invoice`